-Some children begin to masturbate far prior to puberty.
-A study of infants and children aged four months to 42 months in Jordan showed that all the children who were observed had masturbated, usually multiple times per day.4 Oftentimes signs of masurbation such as tightening the things, rocking back and forth, rhythmic activities, grunting, facial flushing, and sweating during self-stimilation were misinterpreted as cause for medical concern by parents.
-The study mentioned that many parents may feel embarrassed upon discovering their young child maturbating, and that a lack of discussing the event can lead to further isolation and increased masturbation in the child.4 Other studies have confirmed that most children have masturbated in some form before the age of two.5
+Some children begin to masturbate before puberty.
+A study of infants and children aged four months to 42 months in Jordan showed that all the children who were observed had masturbated, usually multiple times per day.4 Oftentimes signs of masturbation such as tightening the things, rocking back and forth, rhythmic activities, grunting, facial flushing, and sweating during stimulation were misinterpreted as cause for medical concern by parents.
+The study mentioned that many parents may feel embarrassed upon discovering their young child masturbating, and that a lack of discussing the event can lead to further isolation and increased masturbation in the child.4 Other studies have confirmed that most children have masturbated in some form before the age of two.5

 Children usually masturbate by rubbing their thighs together, directly touching their genitals, or rubbing the genitals against objects like pillows or a mattress.
 It is rare to see a child insert anything inside of their genitals, but some may discover that this is pleasurable as well.